 Morrissey was elected President of the Massachusetts Bar Association in 2019.
 He currently serves on the Executive Management Board, Co-Chair of the Trial Academy and on the Leadership Academy Steering Committee.

-Morrissey was appointed to the Joint Bar Committee on Judicial Appointments in 2021.
+Morrissey was appointed to the Chair of Joint Bar Committee on Judicial Appointments in 2021.
 Made up of representatives appointed from the state bar associations, the function of the JBC is to independently review, evaluate and report to the Governor on the qualifications of individuals under consideration for judicial appointments to all Courts of the Commonwealth.

 Morrissey was appointed by the Hingham Board of Selectman to serve as a Commissioner on the Hingham Conservation Commission in 2014.
 The Commission is entrusted with the stewardship of over 1000 acres of conservation land and addresses natural resource issues of the town and region.
 Empowered to administer the State Wetland Protection Act, the Rivers Protection Law and the Town of Hingham Wetlands Protection Bylaw.
 The Commission reviews all projects that fall within their jurisdiction and after review, issues orders of conditions intended to protect the natural resource interests of the community.

 Morrissey has previously served on the Board of Governors of the Massachusetts Academy of Trial Attorneys, as a member of the Executive Committee and Chair of the Workers’ Compensation Committee.

 Morrissey frequently lectures on the law having served as Co-Chair of the MBA Trial Academy, the Steering Committee for the MBA Leadership Academy and moderating programs on trial practice.